New Construction of Black Hole Solution in Non-Commutative Geometry and Their Thermodynamic Properties: Quantum tunneling process

 which, to leading order in the NC parameter, becomes

-It is worth noting that the above expression has the same form as the Planck distribution for black-body radiation and depends explicitly on the NC parameter that characterizes the deformed geometry.
+It is worth noting that this expression has the same form as the Planck distribution for black-body radiation and depends explicitly on the NC parameter that characterizes the deformed geometry.
 In the commutative limit \(\Theta\to 0\), this particle-number density reduces to the standard expression \cite{hawking1}:

-Fig.~\ref{fig3} shows the particle-number density \(n\) emitted by the NC Schwarzschild black hole as a function of the particle frequency \(\omega\) (left panel).
+Fig.~\ref{fig3} shows the particle-number density \(n\) emitted by the NC Schwarzschild black hole as a function of the particle frequency \(\omega\) in the left panel.
 A key observation is the effect of non-commutativity: increasing the NC parameter \(\Theta\) reduces the emitted particle-number density.
 This suppression resembles the effect of an effective potential barrier in quantum mechanics.
 The middle panel illustrates how non-commutativity lowers the emission density as \(\tilde{\Theta}\) increases for several fixed frequencies.
-The right panel displays a behavior similar to the temperature profile \(T(r_+)\) (see Fig.~\ref{fig:t}): as the black hole evaporates the emission density reaches a maximum (corresponding to the maximum temperature) and then decreases to zero when the black hole stops radiating.
-Thus non-commutativity effectively enhances the barrier against particle escape and suppresses the emission density, in agreement with the behavior of the tunneling rate.
+The right panel displays behavior similar to the temperature profile \(T(r_+)\) (see Fig.~\ref{fig:NCHT1}): as the black hole evaporates, the emission density reaches a maximum, corresponding to the maximum temperature, and then decreases to zero when the black hole stops radiating.
+Thus, non-commutativity effectively enhances the barrier against particle escape and suppresses the emission density, in agreement with the behavior of the tunneling rate.
 This suppression is also consistent with the thermodynamic picture, since both the tunneling rate and the heat-capacity analysis point to the same final evaporation stage and remnant formation.